Surprisingly, there are only 8 roads in Stanley Park despite the park's large size.

-Basically, there is one main road, Stanley Park Drive, which goes around the perimeter of the park, one main highway, Stanley Park Causeway, that cuts through the park, and a few other roads (Pipeline Road Avison Way Lagoon Drive North Lagoon Drive Park Lane Rose Garden Lane) within the park.
+Basically, there is one main road, Stanley Park Drive, which goes around the perimeter of Stanley Park, one main highway, Stanley Park Causeway, that cuts through the park, and a few other roads (Pipeline Road, Avison Way, Lagoon Drive, North Lagoon Drive, Park Lane, Rose Garden Lane) within the park.

 This road does not pass any parking lots.

 To get onto Pipeline Road take the Georgia Street entrance to Stanley Park OR turn off of Stanley Park Drive on the north side of the park.

 This road passes by the Stanley Park Brewing Restaurant and Brewery Parking Lot.

 It is used primarily to get to the Vancouver Parks Board Office Building or English Bay Tennis Courts.

 Attractions along this road are: Rose Garden, Malkin Bowl, President Harding Memorial, Stanley Park Pavilion, Stanley's Bar and Grill, Rock Garden, Wishing Well, Air Force Garden of Rembrance, Stanley Park Junction